 He wished to add that he thought everyone played a brilliant part in the case papers against Raughmere Developers.

-District Councillor David Palmer reports about the ‘Southern Gateway ‘.It will be given a special council meeting.
-The visionary project is hugely important to the future of Chichester City and plans to make the entrance special including a hotel, decent concert hall, art centre will be in discussion over the area.
-He has great enthusiasm as do Lavant councillors to improve the transport flow and flyover over the railway requirements for New Offices with retail underneath, a real 200year vision.

-Cllr Tucker and Cllr Kuchanny highlighted the issue heard repeatedly from members of public to give consideration for lower business rates.

-No news on the local plan.

-Further discussions on Novium Museum – concept for a new History of Chichester Museum

 Agenda Item 7: Chairman’s Report

 Councillor Pickford reported that as tough as the pandemic has been it is not going to disappear with this new variant, and he wished to address the council to consider preparation for the provision of future meetings to be allowed to be held by Zoom to meet as ‘An Advisory Group’ and to be able give recommendations.
 He asked to pass a resolution to invoke the Scheme of Delegation as of 14th December 2021 to give authority to continue Parish Business through email sanction for finance by the Chairman Councillor James Pickford and Finance Chairman Councillor Robert Newman and for planning applications to be given delegated authority by Councillor Susan Ings and Councillor Louise Tucker inclusive of Tree applications by Councillor Aldridge.